Zestaponi: History

 In the 1820s a Cossack army was posted in the town, which was then called "Kvirila" after the river that runs through it.
 During the Russian Empire, the city was the administrative center of the Shorapani Uyezd of the Kutaisi Governorate.
-In the 1920s the name was changed again to "Jugeli", after a famous revolutionary.
-Only later did the city regain its historical name.
+In 1920, the name was changed again to "Jugeli", after a famous revolutionary.
+In 1921, the city regained its historical name.

-There are many historical monuments in the Zestafoni region: Zeda Saqara (11th century), Tabakini (6th century), Tseva (11th century), Sanakhshire and other churches, and castles from the early Middle Ages in Shrosha and Shorapani.
+There are many historical monuments in the Zestaponi region: Zeda Saqara (11th century), Tabakini (6th century), Tseva (11th century), Sanakhshire and other churches, and castles from the early Middle Ages in Shrosha and Shorapani.
 Shorapani (Sarapanis) is the toponymy, that is mentioned in old Greek mythology.
 That was Sarapanis that Jason and his Argonaut friends approached during their travel in old Colchis (Kolkhida).

 Sports and culture

-The local football club, FC Zestafoni, plays in the top league in Georgia and twice won the Georgian championship in the 2010-11 and 2011-12 season.
+The local football club, FC Zestaponi, plays in the top league in Georgia and twice won the Georgian championship in the 2010-11 and 2011-12 season.
 The local women's basketball team was champion of Georgia in 2011.
-The city's stadium was built by Zestafoni Ferro-alloy Plant in 1952 and since its renovation has a capacity of 4,600.
+The city's stadium was built by Zestaponi Ferro-alloy Plant in 1952 and since its renovation has a capacity of 4,600.